iamsagnik/Project-Scaffolder/README.md

-# Folder Structure Generator
+# Project Scaffolder

-Folder Structure Generator is a VS Code extension that generates entire folder and file structures from declarative `.sgmtr` template files.
+Project Scaffolder is a VS Code extension that generates entire folder and file structures from declarative `.sgmtr` template files.
 It supports static and dynamic generation, live previews, reusable workspace templates, React snippet expansion, ignore rules, grammar-based validation, and reverse generation.

 This extension enables consistent and reusable project scaffolding for individuals and teams.